ppy/osu-wiki/news/2026/2026-07-20-osucatch-world-cup-2026-concludes.md

     <iframe width="95%" style="aspect-ratio: 16 / 9;" src="https://www.youtube.com/embed/se7E5OW_Lao" frameborder="0" allowfullscreen></iframe>
 </div>

 osucart YEAH!!!!!!!!!
-I mean– [Sylvir](https://osu.ppy.sh/beatmaps/artists/8) makes their first original for osu! with [Etiolan Highway](https://osu.ppy.sh/beatmapsets/2573446#fruits/5729534), a direct sequal to their previous *ILLUSTRIOUS DRIFTERS*.
-This time, they introduced the new challenger "Alba", as her and the other racers compete to become the first ever winners of "Classic wheels world championship".
-This track will leave you aurora-spinning with a combination of funk, neurobass, and rock elements.
+I mean— [Sylvir](https://osu.ppy.sh/beatmaps/artists/8) makes their first original for osu! with [Etiolan Highway](https://osu.ppy.sh/beatmapsets/2573446#fruits/5729534), a direct sequel to their previous song *ILLUSTRIOUS DRIFTERS*.
+This time, they introduced the new challenger "Alba", as her and the other racers compete to become the first ever winners of the "Classic wheels world championship".
+This track will leave you Aurora-spinning with a combination of funk, neurobass, and rock elements.

 ---